There are two situations when you must consider official financial sponsorship for a student visa application:

 My sponsor is only paying for some of my fees/living costs

-You will also need to show proof that you have the rest of the money needed in your bank account for the required 28 days.
+You need to show proof that you have the rest of the money needed in your bank account for the required 28 days.

 I am a scholarship student at the University – do I need to submit a letter?

-If you will be receiving a University of Westminster Scholarship then you will not need to provide the letter as long as your Scholarship is described in your Confirmation of Acceptance of Studies.
+If you will be receiving a University of Westminster scholarship then you will not need to provide the letter as long as your scholarship is described in your Confirmation of Acceptance for Studies.

 I have lived legally in the UK for the past 12 months and will be applying for my student visa in the UK – Do I need a scholarship letter?